raymec/Convolutional-Neural-Network-Handwritten-Image-Classifier/README.md

 # CNN
-Convolutional Neural Network

-using EMNIST and Binary Alphadigits dataset
+Convolutional Neural Network using EMNIST and Binary Alphadigits dataset

-fine-tuned using techniques of:
+Techniques used for fine-tuning:

 Adding Dense layers